ClementNerma/Rave/docs/books/hybrid.md

 A resource can be freed several ways.
 The first one is with the _garbage collector_, a little tool that detects what resource isn't used anymore and free it because it knows it won't be used anymore.
 This is done automatically in JavaScript or Python for example, two interpreted high-level languages.
 Languages such as Rust have other tools instead that does the same thing, but that insert a piece of code to free the resource when compiling the source code.
 Some other languages, finally, like C or C++, doesn't have this feature and resources must be freed manually.

-In our case, the destructor is called when the instance is manually freed, using the `free!` macro.
+In our case, the destructor is called when the instance is manually freed, using the `free!` flex.
 Here is how it looks like:

 ```sn
 class IntArray {